werpindia/WERPIndia/README.md

         - A ```<header>``` tag containing ```<h2>``` and ```<img>``` for the blog.
         - A ```<p>``` tag containing the first few lines from the blog.
 - ```<footer>``` at the bottom, containing contact details and map.

-## Note:
-- All links have target as "#" by default during UI designing
-- Lorem Ipsum dummy text is used for the content, initially